Mark Lewisohn: Other work

 Although the Beatles are Lewisohn's area of particular expertise, he has also written on a variety of other subjects.
 One of his best-known works is an encyclopaedia of comedy on British television screens titled Radio Times Guide to TV Comedy, published in 1998 and updated in 2003, also available online as the BBC Guide to Comedy until 2007.

 He has also written Funny, Peculiar, a biography of Benny Hill, published in 2002.

 In the past, Lewisohn has written for magazines, including the Radio Times and Match of the Day.
 He also helped to edit the book Hendrix: Setting The Record Straight, written by John McDermott and Eddie Kramer.

+Personal life

+Lewisohn is married to Anita Epstein.
+He has two sons from a previous marriage to Tarja Matikainen.
+Lewisohn is Jewish.